d-stoll/attio-stripe/TERMS.md

 ## 3. Services of Daniel Stoll

-**3.1** Daniel Stoll provides User with access to the Servicess within the term and scope of the Agreement.
+**3.1** Daniel Stoll provides User with access to the Services within the term and scope of the Agreement.

-**3.2** Daniel Stoll will process and store User's Content (Input and Output) for the purpose of providing the Servicess.
-Daniel Stoll will not use User's Content to develop or improve the Servicess, or for any other purpose other than providing the Servicess.
+**3.2** Daniel Stoll will process and store User's Content (Input and Output) for the purpose of providing the Services.
+Daniel Stoll will not use User's Content to develop or improve the Services, or for any other purpose other than providing the Services.
 Daniel Stoll shall be entitled to create and retain logs and meta data of User's Content for security and debugging purposes.

-**3.3** Futher services, including but not limited to consulting, individual development, or implementation or training services, shall not be part of the Servicess.
+**3.3** Futher services, including but not limited to consulting, individual development, or implementation or training services, shall not be part of the Services.

 ## 4. Conclusion of the Contract

-**4.1** To access Servicess, Users must install the App from the Attio App Store and follow the setup process.
+**4.1** To access Services, Users must install the App from the Attio App Store and follow the setup process.

 **4.2** Daniel Stoll reserves the right to reject User requests.